 Not being a map compass but a lensatic compass makes it easier to navigate.
 Plus, since it is illuminated by phosphorescence, it allows better night vision, particularly for seniors.

-Being richly feature-oriented, this compass is regarded by experts as the best military compass.
+Being richly feature-oriented, this compass is regarded by experts as the military compass.

 5. Eyeskey Multifunctional Military Metal Sighting Navigation Compass with Inclinometer